prool/prool/README.md

-- 👋 Hi, I’m @prool
+- 👋 Hallo, I’m @prool
-- 👀 I’m interested in programming and other computer science and computer games (MUDs, rogue like, Happy Farms, Minecraft, Luanti/Minetest, etc)
+- 👀 I’m interested in programming and other computer science and computer games (MUDs, rogue like, Happy Farms, Minecraft, Luanti/Minetest, WoW, Lineage II, Ragnarok Online, Warcraft 2, etc)
 -    Some my MUD works is in group: https://github.com/MUD-2025 or https://github.com/prool-debug